This post was updated on December 13, 2021.

-Sales & Use Tax is complex and growing more so by the day.
+Sales and use tax is complex and growing more so by the day.
 The number of jurisdictions, tax forms and rate changes makes managing these processes enough to deplete the resources of even the most experienced accounting and finance teams.

 States have been working to alleviate the burden on companies by providing programs that allow organizations to use certified professionals, like Sovos, to compile and remit returns on their behalf.
 All free of charge assuming you meet the required criteria.